file-format/Products/content/en/compression/swift/zipper/index.md

 <p>The Zipper library enables software developers to work with ZIP archives from within their own Swift applications.
-The library is very stable and can effortlessly handle big task with couple of Swift commands.
+The library is stable and can effortlessly handle big task with couple of Swift commands.
 The library can be easily run on multiple platforms such as Linux, iOS, macOS, tvOS, watchOS and more.
 The Zipper library is open-sourced software and is available under the MIT license.</p>
-<p>The API is well documented and is very easy to use.
+<p>The API is well documented and is easy to use.
 It has included several important features related to ZIP archives, such as creating ZIP archive files, reading existing ZIP archive, access and modify existing ZIP archives, access individual entry in an archive, adding new entries, removing an entry from the archive, extract a documents to a specified path, better error handling for unsuccessful operations and may more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}